The new Nest Doorbell is a smarter video doorbell that costs less | CNN Underscored

 Who this is for: If you’re heavily invested in Google’s hardware, services or ecosystem, the Nest Doorbell makes a ton of sense for you.
 It integrates with all of your existing products through the Google Home app.

-What you need to know: Nest’s second generation video doorbell provides more features to users, without requiring a subscription for things like smart alerts.
-You’ll get activity zones and smart alerts for people, vehicles, packages and animals, along with 3-hours of event recording for free.
+What you need to know: Nest’s second-generation video doorbell provides more features to users without requiring a subscription for things like smart alerts.
+You’ll get activity zones and smart alerts for people, vehicles, packages and animals, along with three hours of event recording for free.
 If you want longer event history and face recognition to receive alerts when familiar faces are at your door, you’ll need to sign up for Nest Aware.

 How this compares: The Nest Doorbell doesn’t have all of the fancy motion tracking features that you’ll find in the Ring Video Doorbell Pro 2, but it does have smarter alerts with more granular controls.
 The Nest Doorbell is versatile in that it can be installed wireless or wired, and has enough battery to last around a month in high-traffic areas.
 This is more versatile than the Ring Video Doorbell Pro 2, which requires a wired power source.
 It integrates with Google’s other hardware products, whereas Ring works with Amazon Alexa.
 But we have to give the nod to the Nest Doorbell for its versatility and the added smart alerts that Ring, thus far, simply doesn’t have.

-A brand new design and an easy installation
+A brand-new design and an easy installation

 The first thing we noticed about the new Nest Doorbell is how large it is.
 Comparing it to the nearly one dozen video doorbells we recently tested, the Nest Doorbell definitely takes up the most space.
-It’s fairly tall and wide — measuring 6.3-inches by 1.8-inches — which can limit where you place it.
+It’s fairly tall and wide — measuring 6.3 inches by 1.8 inches — which can limit where you place it.
 And Nest does include a mounting bracket in the box, and we’d suggest placing it while you figure out where to install it.

-The Nest Doorbell’s design features a rounded top and bottom, with the camera at the high end, and the doorbell button that’s encircled in an LED light at the bottom.
+The Nest Doorbell’s design features a rounded top and bottom, with the camera at the high end and the doorbell button that’s encircled in an LED light at the bottom.
 The light turns on and dances around the button as someone approaches your door.
 It’s a really nice touch.
-And in typical Google fashion, the Nest Doorbell is available in linen, ivy or ash colors.
+And in typical Google fashion, the Nest Doorbell is available in Linen, Ivy or Ash colors.
 The full housing is made of plastic and Google says that nearly half of the doorbell’s plastic parts come from recycled materials.

 On the back of the doorbell is a USB-C port for charging the embedded battery, along with two small screws that connect wiring to the back of the doorbell.
 That wiring is used to power the doorbell as well as connect it to your indoor chime.
 When wired, you won’t have to worry about removing the doorbell to recharge the battery (we’ll break down battery use in a minute).

-The installation process will vary depending on whether you’re going to use existing doorbell wiring, or use the Nest Doorbell’s built-in battery.
-Either way though, the process starts in the Google Home app for Android or iOS.
+The installation process will vary depending on whether you’re going to use existing doorbell wiring or use the Nest Doorbell’s built-in battery.
+Either way, though, the process starts in the Google Home app for Android or iOS.
 You add the doorbell to your Google account by scanning a QR code and connecting it to your home’s Wi-Fi network.
 The rest of the process involves installing the doorbell, which the app walks you through based on your preferred setup.
-For us, that meant using the 20-degree wedge to ensure our entire front porch was in the frame, and connecting the Nest Doorbell to our existing wiring (after turning off the power breaker, of course).
+For us, that meant using the 20-degree wedge to ensure our entire front porch was in the frame and connecting the Nest Doorbell to our existing wiring (after turning off the power breaker, of course).

 Once everything was connected, we set up the doorbell to work with a mechanical chime by toggling a switch in the app, and then we turned the breaker back on and pressed the doorbell button.
-We not only heard an alert on our smartphone a second later, but the familiar Ding-Dong! of our chime almost instantly rang out.
+We not only heard an alert on our smartphone a second later, but the familiar ding-dong of our chime almost instantly rang out.
 You don’t have to install any additional power or chime kit for the Nest Doorbell if you plan on wiring it.

-It took us around 15-minutes to complete the installation.
-If you’re well-versed and comfortable with basic electrical wiring, you’ll have no issues installing the Nest Doorbell.
+It took us around 15 minutes to complete the installation.
+If you’re well versed and comfortable with basic electrical wiring, you’ll have no issues installing the Nest Doorbell.
 If you’re not comfortable with it, we suggest going the battery-powered route until you can get a professional electrician to install it for you.
 The battery-powered route is also likely a quicker installation, since it’s just the mounting of the unit as well with no wiring.

 Nest Doorbell gets smarter without monthly fees

 Nest Hello, the company’s first video doorbell, was low-key one of our personal favorites.
-But one thing we didn’t like was the fact that Google required a Nest Aware subscription for smart alerts packages, people, animals or vehicles.
+But one thing we didn’t like was the fact that Google required a Nest Aware subscription for smart alerts for packages, people, animals or vehicles.
 However, with the Nest Doorbell, Google has made all four of those alerts a standard feature, forgoing any subscription requirement.
 Effectively, they’re righting the ship.

 You can even create activity zones within the app that will monitor for specific types of movement and send you alerts.
 For example, if your doorbell can see a busy street in front of your house, you could create an activity zone that monitors the street for people, ignoring vehicles, people and animals.
 Another activity zone that monitors your front porch could monitor and alert you of people, packages and animals, or some mix thereof.